TamaraRingas/Daily-WebData-to-GoogleSheets/README.md

-# WebDataToGoogleSheet
+# WebData to Google Sheets

-Google App Script that fetches data from a url, converts it to a string and writes it to a Google Sheet
+Google App script that fetches data from a url, converts it to a string and writes it to a Google Sheet daily.